-The research-oriented Master of Science programme Mathematics is offered in three fields of study: Mathematics; Mathematics with a non-mathematical major; Business Mathematics.
+The research-oriented M.Sc.Mathematics is offered in three fields of study: Mathematics; Interdiciplinary Mathematics; Business Mathematics.
 They differ in the possibilities for specialisation within the overall programme.

-In the course of the programme, the following areas of research are taught: Algebra; Analysis; Geometry and Approximation; Logic; Numerical Analysis; Optimisation; Stochastics.
+The following areas of research are taught: Algebra; Analysis; Geometry and Approximation; Logic; Numerical Analysis; Optimisation; Stochastics.

-Field of study “Mathematics”
+Field of Study Mathematics

-In the field of study “Interdisciplinary Mathematics”, only one instead of two mathematical majors is studied, together with additional courses in mathematics.
+Only one instead of two mathematical majors is studied, together with additional courses in mathematics.
 A choice of non-mathematical courses, a minor and the area “Mathematics in a broader context” provide this field's of study interdisciplinary character.
 Mathematics, major, minor and Studium Generale will be studied at a 40:25:10:10 ratio.
 Minor and major can be the same.

-In the field of study Business Mathematics”, only one instead of two mathematical majors is studied, together with additional courses in mathematics.
+Only one instead of two mathematical majors is studied, together with additional courses in mathematics.
 A special emphasis is placed on the two business-relevant areas of Optimisation and Stochastics.
 In the Non-mathematical courses and in the minor, Economics and Business Information Systems, respectively, are obligatory.
 “Mathematics in a broader context” and Studium Generale give this programme an interdisciplinary character as well.